 Through the course of the novel, the March sisters become friends with Theodore "Laurie" Laurence, the handsome, charming, affluent boy next door.
 An orphan, Laurie lives with his grandfather.
 He becomes especially close to Jo.
 They get into various scrapes as Laurie joins in the March sisters' adventures.
 The sisters also struggle to overcome their particular character flaws (Jo has a temper, Meg is vain, Beth is shy, and Amy selfish) in order to live up to their parents' expectations and become, well, little women.

-Little Women would later be adapted for the radio, stage, screen, and television.
+Little Women would later be adapted many times for the radio, stage, screen, and television.

 Quote Of The Day